The New Mobility Services community

 Large-scale deployment of so-called ’New Mobility Services’ is part of facing today’s biggest mobility challenges.
 Opportunities like Cooperative Intelligent Transport Systems (C-ITS); Cooperative, Connected and Automated Mobility (CCAM); and on-demand shared mobility concepts can contribute to more sustainable cities.
 These are being pioneered by industry, and their implementation and integration rely on partnerships among public authorities, industry, researchers and citizens.

-Within this context, in 2014 the European Commission initiated the ‘New Mobility Services partnership’ (NMS partnership), which was embedded in the Sustainable Urban Mobility Action Cluster and was part of the Smart Cities Marketplace.
-The NMS partnership was coordinated by the Province of Noord-Brabant (NL) until 2021; the NMS partnership community of approximately 170 partners continues its work, now within the umbrella of the CIVITAS Initiative.
+Within this context, in 2014 the European Commission initiated the ‘New Mobility Services community’ (NMS community), which was embedded in the Sustainable Urban Mobility Action Cluster and was part of the Smart Cities Marketplace.
+The NMS community was coordinated by the Province of Noord-Brabant (NL) until 2021; the NMS community of approximately 170 partners continues its work, now within the umbrella of the CIVITAS Initiative.

-The NMS partnership is, at its core, a community of public authorities, industry, knowledge institutes, European networks, associations, consultants, and citizens working to to boost the deployment and market uptake of New Mobility Services in urban contexts.
-The partnership focuses on deployment opportunities, including by identifying deployment barriers and solutions to overcome them.
+The NMS community consists of public authorities, industry, knowledge institutes, European networks, associations, consultants, and citizens working to to boost the deployment and market uptake of New Mobility Services in urban contexts.
+The community focuses on deployment opportunities, including by identifying deployment barriers and solutions to overcome them.

 Large-scale implementation of a range of New Mobility Services and solutions can: